knifecake/steady-queue/README.md

   You can also provide a prefix with a wildcard to match queues starting with a prefix.
 For example adding `staging*` to the queues list will create a worker fetching tasks from all queues starting with `staging`.
-The wildcard `*` is only allowed on it's own or at the end of a queue name; you can't specify queue names such as `*_some_queue`.
+The wildcard `*` is only allowed on its own or at the end of a queue name; you can't specify queue names such as `*_some_queue`.
 These will be ignored.

   Finally you can combine prefixes with exact names, like `['staging*', 'background']`, and the behavior with respect to order will be the same as